Milo Hamilton: Houston Astros

 After leaving Chicago, Hamilton joined up with the Houston Astros.
 This was his longest and last tenure as announcer.
 He spent two years as the number-two announcer behind longtime Astros voice Gene Elston (another native Iowan).
 After Elston was criticized for his lackluster call of the 1986 NL West clinching no-hitter by Mike Scott, he was let go, and Hamilton became the Astros main announcer from 1987 through 2012.
 While Elston called the 1986 NL West clincher against the San Francisco Giants on television alongside Bill Worrell, Hamilton called the game on the radio alongside Larry Dierker.
 This is Hamilton's call of the final out:

-On July 29, 2005, Hamilton announced that starting with the 2006 season, he would no longer accompany the club on the road, announcing only home games, although he has traveled with the club when Busch Stadium, Nationals Park, Citi Field, and Marlins Park opened respectively.
+On July 29, 2005, Hamilton, now in his late 70s, announced that starting with the 2006 season, he would no longer accompany the club on the road, announcing only home games, although he traveled with the club when Busch Stadium, Nationals Park, Citi Field, and Marlins Park opened respectively.

 Hamilton announced his plans to retire as an active broadcaster after the 2012 season, though intending to remain active with the Astros in a more limited way.